by-student-2017/DFTBplus-v.23.1-examples/README.md

 - In the case of large structural changes, the time step may have to be shortened due to SCC convergence problems.
   + e.g., 1 [fs] --> 0.5 [fs]
 - Even when large structural changes such as structural phase transitions occur, calculations are unlikely to break down.
+- When I tried it, XL-BOMD did not work with xTB (GFN1-xTB or GFN2-xTB, ect).

 ## Car-Parrinello method ######################################
 - Not implemented in DFTB+.